-In the ad, a young Phoenix is seen moving around a supermarket choosing various fruits and vegetables to an upbeat, happy-sounding soundtrack.
+In the 90s ad, a young Phoenix moves around a supermarket.
+He is choosing various fruits and vegetables to an upbeat, happy-sounding soundtrack.
 The music suddenly transitions to dark and foreboding, the camera cutting to piles of dead turkeys ready to be purchased.

 “Each year 46 million turkeys are inhumanely raised and slaughtered for Thanksgiving,” Cuoco said in a video created with farm animal rescue organization Farm Sanctuary.

 Filmmaker Kevin Smith assumed a similar position in 2018, encouraging people to consider adopting a turkey, highlighting the animal’s kind nature.

 More people than ever choosing to eschew meat and instead eat plant-based foods.

 According to a recent study by market intelligence company Numerator, 80 percent of Americans are open to swapping meat for vegan food.
 It stated that consumers “love the taste.”
 They also love the “perceived healthiness, and the fact that these products don’t involve harming animals and are better for the environment.”